 - PSY20018 Factorial Experimental Designs and ANOVA (lecturer and lab leader)

-- PSY20005 Biological Psychology, Perception and Cognition (module leader and lecturer)
+- PSY20045 Biological and Cognitive Psychology (module leader and lecturer)

 - PSY30123 Faces, Forgetting and Forensic Psychology (module leader and lecturer)